Vukodlok/Leetcode_Challenges/README.md

 - Design Add and Search Words Data Structure: Create a data structure of words, with add and search functions.
 - Evaluate Division: Find the value of all queries given previous equations and values.
 - Evaluate Reverse Polish Notation: Evaluate an expression in reverse polish notation using a stack.
+- Find First and Last Position of Element in Sorted Array: Find the first and last position of an element in a sorted list.
 - Find the Index of the First Occurrence in a String - Find the index of a substring within another string.
 - Find Peak Element: Find a peak element, an element strictly greater than its neighbors.
 - Flatten Binary Tree to Linked List: Turn a binary tree into a linked list in pre-order traversal.